Brewer Fountain

 Brewer Fountain is a 1868 bronze sculpture by Michel Joseph Napoléon Liénard.
 It stands near the corner of Park and Tremont Streets in Boston, Massachusetts, by Park Street Station.

 History

 The 22-foot-tall (6.7 m), 15,000-pound (6,800 kg) bronze fountain, cast in Paris, was a gift to the city by Gardner Brewer.
 It began to function for the first time on June 3, 1868.
-It is one of several casts of the original, featured at the 1855 Paris World Fair, designed by French artist Michel Joseph Napoléon Liénard; other copies with minor variations can be found across the world, including the Steble Fountain in Liverpool or the Tournouy Fountain in Québec.
+It is one of several casts of the original, featured at the 1855 Paris World Fair, designed by French artist Michel Joseph Napoléon Liénard; other copies with minor variations can be found across the world, including the Steble Fountain in Liverpool or the Tourny Fountain in Québec.